 Chris Peters, Ryan Visser and Patty Warner along with Dan Warner and Marilyn Reba of the Math Department have been awarded a "Clemson University Cyberinfrastructure Seed Program Grant" in the amount of $5,000.
 The team's proposal, "Teaching STEM with Student Developed Video Podcasts," was one of only three proposals that were awarded University wide.
 The focus of the grant will be to teach students and teachers how to make podcasts and encourage them to use these podcasts to teach certain concepts to their peers.
 The funds will be used to assemble a "portable video podcast studio," that will be used in workshops and classes.

-Tony Cawthon, Chair of Leadership, Counselor Education, Human and Organizational Development and professor of student affairs, has been elected The Association of College & University Housing Officers — International (ACUHO) Knowledge Enhancement Director of the association’s Executive Board.
+Tony Cawthon, Chair of Leadership, Counselor Education, Human and Organizational Development and professor of Student Affairs, has been elected The Association of College & University Housing Officers — International (ACUHO) Knowledge Enhancement Director of the association’s Executive Board.
+Read more.